Facebook

 Further details for this statistical release, including data suitability and coverage, are included within the ‘Monthly property transactions completed in the UK with value of £40,000 or above’ quality report.

-England and Northern Ireland statistics are based on information submitted to the HM Revenue and Customs (HMRC) Stamp Duty Land Tax (SDLT) database by taxpayers on聽SDLT听谤别迟耻谤苍蝉.
+Figures are based on the HM Revenue and Customs (HMRC) Stamp Duty Land Tax (SDLT) database which records information submitted by taxpayers on SDLT returns.

 Get up to date with the permitted use of our Price Paid Data: